-This is the Pittsburgh Railways South Hills Rail Junction as it looked in 1906, two years after the Mount Washington Transit Tunnel was built.
+This is the Pittsburgh Railways South Hills Rail Junction as it looked in the fall of 1907, nearly three years after the Mount Washington Transit Tunnel opened to traffic.
 All streetcar, and later bus, traffic to and from the South Hills communities came through this tunnel.
 It was then, and may always be, one of the busiest intersections in the city.

-In the photo above, a Pittsburgh and Castle Shannon Railroad passenger train chugging along on the hillside above the junction heading towards the horseshoe loop and Warrington Avenue.
-Prior to 1904, this low-guage railroad, once used primarily to ship coal to the city, was the best transportation alternative offered to commuters traveling into Pittsburgh from the south.
+In the photo above, taken from atop the transit tunnel entrance, a Pittsburgh and Castle Shannon Railroad outbound passenger train can be seen chugging along the Warrington Avenue hillside in the distance after clearing the horseshoe curve.
+Prior to 1904, this low-guage railroad, once used primarily to ship coal to the city, was for many years the best transportation alternative offered to commuters traveling into Pittsburgh from the south.

 For over a century, there has been a constant stream of trolleys, buses and light-rail cars rolling by on their way to Brookline, Beechview, Carrick, and numerous other destinations in the South Hills.
-The transit tunnel, built under Mount Washington, was one of the major engineering achievements from the early 20th century that spurred the southward expansion of the City of Pittsburgh and the birth of the Community of Brookline as a suburban paradise.
-Only two years later, in 1908, Brookline was annexed into the city.
+The transit tunnel, built under Mount Washington, was one of the major engineering achievements from the early 20th century.
+It spurred the southward expansion of the City of Pittsburgh and the birth of the community of Brookline.

 Some Photos of the South Hills Junction